 - Call Back:

-- The "Crash of the Byzantium" is one of the future events that River alludes to in passing in "Silence in the Library".
+- The "Crash of the Byzantium" is one of the future events that River alluded to in passing in "Silence in the Library".

 - River's message to the Doctor contains the letters "Theta Sigma" (ΘΣ), his old Academy nickname.

 - Church Militant: The Bishop, along with Sacred Bob, Angelo, Christian and crew are clerics and they're soldiers.
 In the 51st century, "the church has moved on".
 They're a very nice group of soldiers — no Knight Templar behaviour at all.
 Their armbands, white cross on maroon field, mark them as the Knights of Malta.

 - Continuity Nod:

 - The Bishop appears to refer specifically to the devices in the latter episode that preserve a part of a person's consciousness, suggesting the dead troops can still be "rescued" by that means.

 - It's not just archaeologists; the Doctor points and laughs at museums too.